Rohatyn

-Prior to World War II the town was located in Poland.

 Name

 It was first mentioned in historical documents in 1184 as a part of the Kingdom of Galicia–Volhynia.
 Its name seems to be derived from Ruthenia, the name of the region of the location.
 However, the town emblem has a horn of a deer which gives the first part of the Slavic name of Rohatyn or Rogatyn – "Rog" ("Horn").
 The second part "Tyn" can be connected with a word which means "Stacket".
 Together these two words give us "Horn Stacket".

 Also, there is a legend connected with the image of the deer horn of the town emblem.
 It is said that a wife of the Duke Jaroslav Osmomysl, being lost in a forest, met a deer.
 She survived by following the deer out of the forest.
 A fort was built with name "Rogach" ("Deer") on the place where the duchess supposedly stepped out of the forest.

 The town name also can be connected with the Slavic word "Rogatyna" which means a heavy spear for martial arts or bear hunting ("Bear Spear").
 It was first mentioned in 1149 (Laurentian Chronicle).
 In Polish heraldry "Rogacina" means "Broadhead".